Reoptimization Nearly Solves Weakly Coupled Markov Decision Processes: Related work

-\paragraph*{Related work} There are several branches of works in the existing literature that are related to our results in this paper.
-The first branch is concentrated on the study of weakly coupled MDPs under finite horizon, e.g. \citet{10.1287/opre.1070.0445}, \citet{ASTARAKY2015309}, \citet{dolgov04resourceMDP}, \citet{5679024}, \citet{GOCGUN20122323}, \citet{meuleau1998solving}, \citet{patrick2008dynamic}, as well as the two PhD thesis \citet{hawkins2003langrangian} and \citet{salemi2018approximate}.
+There are several branches of works in the existing literature that are related to our results in this paper.
+The first branch is concentrated on the study of weakly-coupled MDPs under finite horizon, e.g. \citet{10.1287/opre.1070.0445}, \citet{ASTARAKY2015309}, \citet{dolgov04resourceMDP}, \citet{5679024}, \citet{GOCGUN20122323}, \citet{meuleau1998solving}, \citet{patrick2008dynamic}, as well as the two PhD thesis \citet{hawkins2003langrangian} and \citet{salemi2018approximate}.
 In these works the authors consider the situation when the sub-MDPs are not statistically identical.
-Under this generality, the results rely on a Lagrange decomposition technique to solve approximately the above problem, which works as follows: By relaxing the constraints with state independent multipliers, the $N$-dimensional optimization problem decouples into $N$ one-dimensional subproblems, each involves the corresponding sub-MDP alone; the key is in choosing the value of multipliers and in transforming the optimal controls of the decoupled problems into a feasible policy to the original problem (as has been done for the simpler multi-armed bandit model), that is near optimal in practice.
-The focus of our paper however, is on the special case where each sub-MDP is statistically identical, and we provide a method to construct policies that are not only close to being optimal, but can actually been proven theoretically to be asymptotically optimal when $N$ goes to infinity.
-We also go further to compute the optimal convergence rate for several classes of weakly coupled MDPs.
+The authors of these papers use a Lagrange decomposition technique to solve approximately the above problem, which works as follows: By relaxing the constraints with state independent multipliers, the $N$-dimensional optimization problem decouples into $N$ one-dimensional subproblems, each involves the corresponding sub-MDP alone; the key is in choosing the value of multipliers and in transforming the optimal controls of the decoupled problems into a feasible policy to the original problem (as has been done for the simpler multi-armed bandit model).
+The idea of decomposition also appears in other domains, for instance in network congestion control as in \citet{palomar2006tutorial}.
+More broadly, in a series of papers \cite{carpentier2018stochastic, carpentier2020mixed, pacaud2021distributed, pacaud2022optimization} as well as in the textbook \citet{carpentier2017decomposition}, the authors study a very general large-scale stochastic optimization problem with many distributed sub-components, using a guiding principle called "decomposition-coordination".